ACM MemberNet - Summer 2024

 ACM Transactions on Internet Technology (TOIT) is seeking a new Editor-in-Chief.
 Nominations, including self-nominations, are invited for a three-year term beginning on December 1, 2024.
 The EIC appointment may be renewed at most one time.
 This is a voluntary position, but ACM will provide appropriate administrative support.
 The deadline for submitting nominations is September 27, although nominations will continue to be accepted until the position is filled.
 For more information, visit the TOIT call page.

-ACM Transactions on Parallel Computing (TOPC) is seeking a new Editor-in-Chief.
+(TOPC) is seeking a new Editor-in-Chief.
 TOPC is a forum for novel and innovative work on all aspects of parallel computing, including foundational and theoretical aspects, systems, languages, architectures, tools, and applications.
 Nominations, including self-nominations, are invited for a three-year term beginning on November 1, 2024.
 The deadline for submitting nominations is September 30.
-For more information, visit the TOPC call page.
+For more information, ACM Transactions on Parallel Computingvisit the TOPC call page.

 ACM Open: Couperin Consortium